Contents

 ∂f(model,V,T,z)

-returns zeroth order (value) and first order derivative information of the total helmholtz energy (given by eos(model,V,T,z)). the result is given in two values:
+Returns zeroth order (value) and first order derivative information of the total Helmholtz energy (given by eos(model,V,T,z)).
+The result is given in two values:

 grad_f,fval = ∂2f(model,V,T,z)